Itelios/Nuke/README.md

 For on-disk caching it relies on `NSURLCache`.
 The `NSURLCache` is used to cache original image data downloaded from the server.
 This class a part of the URL Loading System's cache management, which relies on HTTP cache.

-As an alternative to `NSURLCache` `Nuke` provides an `ImageDataCaching` protocol that allows you to easily integrate any third-party caching library.
+As an alternative to `NSURLCache` `Nuke` provides an `DataCaching` protocol that allows you to easily integrate any third-party caching library.

 For on-memory caching Nuke provides `ImageCaching` protocol and its implementation in `ImageCache` class built on top of `NSCache`.
 The `ImageCache` is used for fast access to processed images that are ready for display.